 any other relevant factor that might be consistent with an increased focus on number preservation.

+NTD: Do all of these recommendations apply to geo, non-geo or both?
+We need to make it clear so that the CRTC approval does not apply to non-geo by accident.

 Each of these considerations is discussed below with proposed recommendations for the Commission.